 - CBD may help reduce social anxiety disorder.
 Thus, the 24 participants who traditionally felt anxious before public speaking became calmer.

 - CBD may reduce symptoms of anxiety.
 The study was conducted among 72 participants between the ages of 18 and 70.
 The results showed that 78.1% of the participants had less anxiety, and 56.1% had a better sleep.
 The positive effect persisted for a long time.

-We’ve learned about another strong point of CBD and are ready to tell you how CBD can help ease the pain.
+We’ve learned about another strong point of marijuana-derived CBD oil and are ready to tell you how CBD makes you feel when dealing with the pain.

 Pain is one of the main reasons for taking CBD.
 For relief of pain of varying degrees and types, 64% of CBD users take the supplement.
 Based on the results, we have cheering news for you!
 CBD can ease your discomfort.
 Let’s take a closer look at the heart-lifting research results.

 The 47 kinds of research involved 4743 participants with different types of pain.
 It was shown that 29 percent of people had a 30 percent reduction in pain.